Sliding patio door handles Surface mount style

 There are also Bronze (C-1185) and White (C-1203) versions of the above lock but I could not find any listings on Amazon.
 Sometimes I have stock.
 Please contact me in case I have one.

-This one has a very low profile inside and outside handle or pull.
+All of the tab & hook handles have a very low profile inside and outside handle or pull.
 This comes in handy when there is very little space between the patio door and the screen door on the outside.

 The C1106 has a latch that projects out the side and takes up less space than the hook styles.
 You need to mount a matching hook plate or keeper on the door jamb so the lock has something to grab onto.